____________________

 Further Reading

 For a history of Jewish religion, legends and culture, many publications will serve our purpose.
-Try for example The Jews: a history.
+Try for example The Jews: A History.

 Early Greek philosophy only survives in fragments.
 For an introductory survey of these fragments, try Early Greek Philosophy by Jonathan Barnes.